simeononsecurity/simeononsecurity.ch/content/articles/the-challenges-and-oppurtinities-of-implementing-devsecops-in-your-organization/index.en.md

 ## The challenge of managing multiple tools

-Implementing DevSecOps in an organization requires an array of new tools, methods, and strategies to be implemented, which can be challenging for organizations that are not used to the DevSecOps approach.
+Implementing DevSecOps in an organization requires an array of new tools, methods, and strategies to be implemented, which can be challenging for organizations that aren't used to the DevSecOps approach.

 Integrating these new **tools** such as security testing tools or build automation platforms can require substantial investment in infrastructure and personnel.
 In addition, different teams could have different methods and preferences for the tools/technologies they use.
 Coordinating these preferences means ensuring that all teams have access to the necessary tools without interrupting their daily routines.